phetsims/phet-info/deployment-info/chipper-2.0.md

 This would usually be followed by 1+ RC deployments and then a production deployment.

+## Prototype deployment

+Prototype deployments are defined as sims that are deemed worthy of early release to the public before they have gone through the full production process.
+In general, these sims will be ports of popular sims that are not yet in HTML5.
+The prototype deployment process will follow the established process of RC and production deploys with the following differences:

+- Prototype sims will be deemed ready for release when the developer and design team agree the sim is in a feature complete state with acceptable performance, in general the prototype release will occur before formal code review and production level QA testing
+- It is understood that known issues will likely be present in prototype RC, these will generally be of the nature of polish issues, but pedagogical issues will generally be considered "showstoppers"
+- When the RC test issue is created it should be labeled `QA:prototype-test` and use the (prototype testing template)[https://github.com/phetsims/QA/blob/master/issue-templates/prototype-test-template.md]
+- Testing will not be as thorough as a production RC and focus on "normal" usability and pedagogical accuracy.
+Issues found in testing that go beyond these categories will still be documented but will usually not be addressed for the prototype deployment.
+- Once the sim has passed the prototype test it will be published in the normal manner, however:
+  - The prototype sim will be published at the appropriate "latest" link, but the sim page **WILL NOT** be made visible
+  - It is understood that if a sim has been deployed as a prototype, the first production deploy will in general have the version schema 1.N.0 where N is >= 1
+- When cost effective, maintainence releases can be peformed on the prototype deployment

+*Note: this process was chosen for prototype deployments so they follow a well established process and leave a documentation trail (github test issues, test matrices, etc).
+In addition, following this process only requires a change in our internal semantics of the meaning behind a "1.0.0" release.
+Since the prototype deploys are indeed a "release candidate" it seemed appropriate to follow this process.*

 # Deploying wrappers

 `grunt wrapper` in a wrapper directory (e.g. phet-io-wrapper-sonification) should deploy the whole thing.
 Follow the prompts.